What is a multi-party computation (MPC) wallet?

 - Hardware wallet - the private key is stored on a physical apparatus or device

-However, cold storage, hot storage, and hardware wallets experience risks including data that is still vulnerable to loss due to human error, vulnerable to theft, and difficult to manage at scale respectively.
+However, cold storage, hot storage, and hardware wallets all have their risks.
+Cold storage, while secure, is still vulnerable to loss due to human error.
+Hot storage, on the other hand, is vulnerable to theft.
+Hardware wallets can be difficult to manage at scale.

 What is an MPC wallet?

-An MPC wallet is a cryptocurrency and digital asset wallet which uses multi-party computation to offer strong security guarantees to both individuals, firms, financial institutions, and governments that manage digital assets.
+An MPC wallet is a cryptocurrency and digital asset wallet that uses multi-party computation to offer strong security guarantees to individuals, firms, financial institutions, and governments that manage digital assets.

 MPC wallets are not the first generation of institutional-grade wallets that enable multiple parties to control.
 Multi-signature (Multisig) wallets are another contemporary wallet implementation.
 Before we delve deeper into the pros and cons of adopting an MPC-based wallet, let’s first explore what distinguishes MPC wallets from Multisig wallets.